1st Division (South Vietnam): Battle of Quang Tri

 Launched simultaneously with the attack on Hue the PAVN/VC also attacked Quang Tri on the early morning of 31 January.
 The PAVN 812th Regiment (reinforced), of the 324th Division was tasked with capturing the city.
 The brunt of the attack would fall on the ARVN forces in and around the city.
-These were the 1st Regiment, 1st Division, the 9th Airborne Battalion, 2nd Troop, 7th Cavalry an Armored Personnel Carrier (APC) Troop attached to the 1st Regiment, the Republic of Vietnam National Police, a paramilitary body led by regular military officers stationed within the city, and Regional and Popular Force (militia) elements in the city.
+These were the 1st Regiment, 1st Division, the 9th Airborne Battalion, 2nd Troop, 7th Cavalry an M113 Troop attached to the 1st Regiment, the Republic of Vietnam National Police, a paramilitary body led by regular military officers stationed within the city, and Regional and Popular Force elements in the city.
 The 1st Regiment had two of its battalions in positions to the north of the city, and one to the northeast, protecting pacified villages in those areas.
 The regiment's fourth battalion was in positions south of the city in and around the regiment's headquarters at La Vang Base.
 One Airborne company was bivouacked in Tri Buu village on the northern edge of the city with elements in the Citadel, and two Airborne companies were positioned just south of the city in the area of a large cemetery where Highway 1 crosses Route 555.

-Quảng Trị City was clear of PAVN/VC troops by midday on 1 February, and ARVN units with U.S. air support had cleared Tri Buu Village of PAVN troops.
+Quảng Trị was clear of PAVN/VC troops by midday on 1 February, and ARVN units with U.S. air support had cleared Tri Buu Village of PAVN troops.
 The remnants of the 812th, having been hit hard by ARVN defenders and American air power and ground troops on the outskirts of the city, particularly artillery and helicopters, broke up into small groups, sometimes mingling with crowds of fleeing refugees, and began to exfiltrate the area, trying to avoid further contact with Allied forces.
 They were pursued by the American forces in a circular formation forced contact with the fleeing PAVN/VC over the next ten days.
 Heavy fighting continued with large well-armed PAVN/VC forces south of Quảng Trị City, and there were lighter contacts in other areas.
 This pursuit continued throughout the first ten days of February.

 The US military considered the attack on Quảng Trị "without a doubt one of the major objectives of the Tet Offensive".
 They attributed the decisive defeat to the hard-nosed South Vietnamese defense, effective intelligence on PAVN/VC movements and the air mobile tactics of the 1st Cavalry Division.
 Between 31 January and 6 February, the Allies killed an estimated 914 PAVN/VC and captured another 86 in and around Quang Tri.
 The successful defense of Quang Tri prevented reinforcement at Hue, as well as preventing the further collapse of security in the region.